nuclei

 Configuration

-- proxy: List of HTTP/SOCKS5 proxies to utilize for requests (required).
+- proxy: Specifies a list of HTTP/SOCKS5 proxies to be used during scans.